Disney World Essentials: What to Pack in Your Disney Day Bag

 Electronics

 - Smartphone.
-With your smartphone, you’ll be able to access the My Disney Experience app while you’re in the parks to check showtimes, rearrange Fast Passes, and look at your pictures if you’re using PhotoPass.
+With your smartphone, you’ll be able to access the My Disney Experience app and Disney Genie while you’re in the parks, as well as and look at your pictures if you’re using Disney PhotoPass.

 - Smartphone apps.
-There are many iPhone apps will help you easily navigate your Disney vacation.
+There are many additional iPhone apps that will help you easily navigate your Disney vacation.

 - A fitness band or watch to keep track of your steps!